56kcloud/Training/Docker/kickstart/chapters/webapps.md

 > **Note:** Code for this section is in this repo in the [static-site directory](https://github.com/docker/labs/tree/master/beginner/static-site).

 First, we'll use Docker to run a static website in a container.
 The website is based on an existing image.
-We'll pull a Docker image from Docker Store, run the container, and see how easy it is to set up a web server.
+We'll pull a Docker image from Docker Hub, run the container, and see how easy it is to set up a web server.

-The image that you are going to use is a single-page website that was already created for this demo and is available on the Docker Store as [`dockersamples/static-site`](https://store.docker.com/community/images/dockersamples/static-site).
+The image that you are going to use is a single-page website that was already created for this demo and is available on the Docker Hub as [`dockersamples/static-site`](https://hub.docker.com/r/dockersamples/static-site).

 1. Run the image directly in one go using `docker run` as follows.